Liverpool Regeneration Tracker

 Kings Waterfront Masterplan

 The Kings masterplan is a £1.2 billion mixed-use regeneration project for an eight-acre site on Liverpool's waterfront.
-Led by a joint venture between Beetham Group and Davos Property, the proposal features a cluster of 10 buildings, including a landmark 70-storey tower designed by SimpsonHaugh Architects, which would house a hotel and over 500 branded residences.
-The wider development aims to deliver approximately 2,750 homes, 150,000 sq ft of office space, and 160,000 sq ft of retail, leisure, and food and beverage facilities.
-Public consultation for the masterplan concluded in May 2026, with a hybrid planning application expected later in the year.
+Led by a joint venture between Beetham Group and Davos Property, with backing from the TJ Morris Group, the proposal features a cluster of 10 buildings, including a landmark 70-storey tower designed by SimpsonHaugh Architects.
+The development aims to deliver approximately 2,750 homes, alongside a five-star hotel, Grade A office space, and various retail and leisure facilities.
+Following the conclusion of public consultation in May 2026, the project team is finalising the hybrid planning application for submission in late summer 2026.

 Northern Waterfront / King Edward Industrial EstateL3